awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-middleware.md

 # Tracing Incoming Requests with the X\-Ray SDK for Python Middleware<a name="xray-sdk-python-middleware"></a>

-If you use Django or Flask, use the Django middleware or Flask middleware to instrument incoming HTTP requests\.
+If you use Django or Flask, use the [Django middleware](#xray-sdk-python-adding-middleware-django) or [Flask middleware](#xray-sdk-python-adding-middleware-flask) to instrument incoming HTTP requests\.
 When you add the middleware to your application and configure a segment name, the X\-Ray SDK for Python creates a segment for each sampled request\.
 This segment includes timing, method, and disposition of the HTTP request\.
 Additional instrumentation creates subsegments on this segment\.

 **Note**
 For AWS Lambda functions, Lambda creates a segment for each sampled request\.
-See  for more information\.
+See [AWS Lambda and AWS X\-Ray](xray-services-lambda.md) for more information\.

-See  for a example Python function instrumented in Lambda\.
+See [Worker](scorekeep-lambda.md#scorekeep-lambda-worker) for a example Python function instrumented in Lambda\.

-For scripts or Python applications on other frameworks, you can create segments manually\.
+For scripts or Python applications on other frameworks, you can [create segments manually](#xray-sdk-python-middleware-manual)\.

 Each segment has a name that identifies your application in the service map\.
 The segment can be named statically, or you can configure the SDK to name it dynamically based on the host header in the incoming request\.
 Dynamic naming lets you group traces based on the domain name in the request, and apply a default name if the name doesn't match an expected pattern \(for example, if the host header is forged\)\.